qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-stackit.md

 1. **Qdrant Hybrid Cloud Activation**: Start by activating ‘Hybrid Cloud’ in your [Qdrant Cloud account](https://cloud.qdrant.io/login).

-2. **Cluster Integration**: Add your STACKIT Kubernetes clusters as a private region in the Hybrid Cloud section.
+2. **Cluster Integration**: Add your STACKIT Kubernetes clusters as a Hybrid Cloud Environment in the Hybrid Cloud section.

 3. **Effortless Deployment**: Use the Qdrant Management Console to effortlessly create and manage your Qdrant clusters on STACKIT.